The following material has been sourced from the Australian Institute of Health and Welfare

 - Lung cancer - Understanding, Managing, Living

-- Lung cancer - care pathway
+- Lung cancer - Your guide to best cancer care

-- American Cancer Society
+- American Cancer Society, Lung cancer

-- National Cancer Institute (US)
+- National Cancer Institute (US), Lung cancer

 - National Comprehensive Cancer Network (US)